serverlessworkflow/specification/GOVERNANCE.md

 ## Conflict Resolution

-To merge changes into the specification, at least 66% approval from the project's maintainers is required.
+To merge changes into the specification, approval from at least one maintainer, other than the pull request's author, is required.
 Maintainers who do not explicitly voice their opinions on the pull request within the two-day approval period are assumed to agree through [lazy consensus](http://communitymgt.wikia.com/wiki/Lazy_consensus).

 Discussions and voting can be posponed in case one of the maintainers expressed that they won't be available for personal reasons, e.g. parental leave, vacations, sick leave, etc.